lee-orr/spin-message-trigger/README.md

 [trigger]
 type = "message"

-# This sets up a broker called "test", with the "InMemoryBroker" type - which is a simple in memory broker, best used for single instance deployments or testing purposes
+# This sets up a broker called "test", with the "InMemoryBroker" type.
 [trigger.brokers.test]
 broker_type = "InMemoryBroker"